TopSBM/topsbm/doc/install.rst

 Installing dependencies
 .......................

-topsbm requires `graph_tool <https://graph-tool.skewed.de/>`_ to already be installed, as it cannot be installed with `pip`.
+topsbm requires `graph-tool <https://graph-tool.skewed.de/>`_ to already be installed, as it cannot be installed with `pip`.

-A simple way to install graph_tool and its dependencies is to use `conda
+A simple way to install graph-tool and its dependencies is to use `conda
 <https://repo.continuum.io/miniconda>`_::

-    $ conda install -c conda-forge -c flyem-forge scikit-learn graph_tool pygobject cairo gtk3
+    $ conda install -c conda-forge -c flyem-forge scikit-learn graph-tool pygobject cairo gtk3

 or simply::